 GIZ carried out a survey of staff at three sites in Germany, asking them about their mobility habits.
 The 2020 survey produced the following results:

 GIZ has worldwide operations, and as such our global networks, access to partner organisations, the diversity and skills of our staff around the globe and our presence on the ground in partner countries are vitally important to us.
 This means that travel is a key factor in our service delivery.
 It unfortunately also means that travel is the single largest source of GIZ’s greenhouse gas emissions – in fact over 75 per cent of emissions in 2019.
 And that in turn means that travel offers the greatest leverage for reducing our emissions.
 This is why we have drawn up a system that will help to determine from now on whether a trip is really necessary.

 The country offices – an example from Namibia

-The country offices use the Corporate Sustainability Handprint® (CSH) to report how they have reduced their environmental footprint, and continue to come up with new initiatives in this area.
+The country offices use the Corporate Sustainability Handprint® (CSH) to report how they have reduced their environmental footprint, and they continue to come up with new initiatives in this area.
 The country office in Namibia, for example, conducted a nationwide survey of its staff to identify environmental sustainability potential during the COVID-19 pandemic.
 It included a question about the extent to which staff in the individual projects have an opportunity to reduce their air travel in connection with the project in the coming years.
 A six per cent average reduction was calculated from the responses.
-This figure is now the target for lowering greenhouse gas emissions from air travel in Namibia.
+This figure is now the target for lowering greenhouse gas emissions from air travel.